ericgiitwa/airport_cleaning/README.md

 The aviation accident database contains information from 1962 and later about civil aviation accidents

-objectives
+** objectives**
-to clean up the data
+* to clean up the data
-to find out the number of accidents that have happened to find out how many passangers were injured or killed to find out the cause of the crashes what is the majour contribution to accidents (pilot error or other) airline with most accidents country with most accidents
+* to find out the number of accidents that have happened
+* to find out how many passangers were injured or killed
+* to find out the cause of the crashes
+* What is the major contribution to accidents (pilot error or other)
+* airline with the most accidents
+* country with the most accidents